 - Speaking of Celibate Heroes and Chaste Heroes: If you want one of your characters to be one of these, then you might not want to have any of the other characters holding unrequited feelings for them.
 Having a character to be a Celibate Hero no matter what will often make his/her unrequited love interests either be Flanderized because of this unrequited love or at least appear to be.
 (And this will be especially deemed annoying if said unrequited love interest is an otherwise appealing character.)
 Fans are generally more forgiving towards these characters if they are not used as a reason why one of their favorite characters will never be in a good relationship.

 - If you want one of your cast to be the most common form of Tsundere, a girl who's angry on the outside but is sweet on the inside, then please remember the "sweet" part.
-Otherwise, you'll wind up stuck with Double Standard: Abuse, Female on Male—and all the trope's Unfortunate Implications.
+Otherwise, you'll wind up stuck with just a Jerkass who engages in Double Standard: Abuse, Female on Male—and all the trope's Unfortunate Implications.
 You should also avoid making this character a Faux Action Girl, or else she'll just become The Scrappy.